Keep updated with phanganist.com by following our Facebook page.

 Working as a deejay since the mid-80s, Danijel had already established his name in the Swedish capital.

 Full of influence of the European scene, Danijel formed a plan to promote the new dance music to the Scandinavian crowd.

-In 92 Danijel got an offer to hook up with one of Germanys biggest agency to start touring abroad.
+In 92 Danijel got an offer to hook up with one of Germany's biggest agencies to start touring abroad.

 After a few years on the international circuit, Danijel decided to move to Berlin.

-During this time Danijel focused on his producing and stayed away from clubs to support his family.
+During this time Danijel focused on his production and stayed away from clubs to support his family.

-This period he produced music for three different feature films, and a couple of short stories.
+During this period he produced music for three different feature films and a couple of short stories.

-Danijel is now back popular demand, and once again spinning all over the world.
+Danijel is now back in popular demand, and once again spinning all over the world.